Travel guide

 Does a 30-day eSIM work in all European countries?

 It depends on the plan.
-European eSIMs usually cover the 27 EU countries plus Switzerland, Norway, Iceland, and the United Kingdom.
+Europe eSIMs usually cover the 27 EU countries plus Switzerland, Norway, Iceland, and the United Kingdom.
 Always check the list of included countries before purchasing, especially if you are going to countries like Albania, Serbia, or North Macedonia, which are not always covered.

 Is a 30-day eSIM worth it, or is it better to buy short-term plans?